 35.9.1.2 Evaluation and Coordination of Transmission and Generation Outages

-The Parties analyze planned critical facility maintenance to determine its effects on the reliability of the transmission system.
+The Parties analyze planned critical facility maintenance to determine its effects on the reliability of the Transmission System.
 The Parties will work together to resolve Outage conflicts and work with the facility owner(s), as necessary, to provide remedial steps.

 The Parties will notify each other of emergency maintenance and forced outages as soon as possible after these conditions are known.
 The Parties will evaluate the impact of emergency and forced outages on the Parties’ systems to develop remedial steps as necessary.